Study Abroad Aid

 - If this does not occur, all aid will be removed from your account

 - Per the US Department of Education, your transcript must be received in order to determine:

 - Whether the final transcript may impact your eligibility under Satisfactory Academic Progress (SAP) rules;

 - Whether you may have withdrawn from school.
 If so, financial aid funds must be recalculated and could result in a balance owed to UNC Charlotte;

-- Whether you ever started every class – if not – school must perform financial aid recalculation and you could owe funds back to UNC Charlotte.
+- Whether you ever started every class – if not – the school must perform a financial aid recalculation and you could owe funds back to UNC Charlotte.